ExplainableMachines/group_website/index.md

 ## News

+{% capture news10 %}
+ 12/25 Jonas achieved the **Top Reviewer** Hattrick, being awarded this recognition at the three core ML conferences NeurIPS, ICML, and ICLR in the 2025 cycle.
+{% endcapture %}

 {% capture news9 %}
  10/25 I am happy to announce that this semester we are offering a seminar on [*Explainable Machine Learning*](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/teaching/courses-1/ws-2025-26-explainable-machine-learning-exml-seminar) and [*Machine Learning Approaches for Building Virtual Cell Models*](https://cms.sic.saarland/bi_mla_25/) in collaboration with other groups at Saarland University.
 {% endcapture %}